swiss-ai-center/a-guide-to-mlops/docs/setup.md

     Then check the following settings:

-    - :fontawesome-brands-windows: **Windows**: make sure the WSL integration is enabled in **Settings → Resources → WSL Integration** so Docker Desktop integrates with your Ubuntu distribution.
+    - :fontawesome-brands-windows: **Windows (including WSL 2)**: install the Windows version of Docker Desktop, not the Linux version inside WSL.
+Then make sure the WSL integration is enabled in **Settings → Resources → WSL Integration** so Docker Desktop integrates with your Ubuntu distribution.
     - :simple-apple: **macOS**: in case of troubles when building Docker images on Apple Silicon, consider disabling
       **Use Rosetta for x86_64/amd64 emulation on Apple Silicon** in